TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-santa.md

 Amidst this chaos, I think there's something we can pick out and learn from these incidents:

-- Why use a supply chain?
+- Why do we even use a supply chain?
 - Safeguard your supply chain.
 - Be sceptical of your supply chain.

-Let's start with a common piece of advice.
+Let's start by justifying supply chains with a common piece of advice.

 ### 7. Don't Roll Your Own Auth